Essential Oil Quality

 CPTG Certified Pure Therapeutic Grade® quality certifies that there are no added fillers, synthetic ingredients, or harmful contaminants in their essential oils that would reduce the efficacy of an oil or even make it harmful.
 This testing protocol ensures potency, purity, and consistency batch to batch.

-For more information on quality, click here: Essential Oil Quality (Video)
+For more information on quality, watch this video:

 The CPTG testing begins immediately after distillation with each oil being reviewed for its chemical composition.
 A second round of testing is carried out at our production facility to ensure that what was distilled and tested is the same essential oil as was received.
 A third review of the chemistry of the oil is conducted in a three-phase procedure as the oils are packaged into the bottles we use as consumers.
 Each of these tests confirms that the essential oil is free of contaminants and unexpected alterations during production.